Gform save field value

 Parameters

-(Field Object) The field from which the entry value was submitted.
+The field from which the entry value was submitted or null if updating the entry and the field no longer exists.

 Examples